 The town and ski area also host many special events aimed at families and kids.
-The town’s annual Winter Carnival—with parades, ice carving, snowmobile races, fun ski races, and a wild “skijoring” event with skiers towed behind horses—is January 13–14.
+The town’s annual Winter Carnival—with parades, ice carving, snowmobile races, and fun ski races—is January 13–14.
 Kids also love the free evening torchlight parades and fire-works during holidays and peak periods.

 More Info: (575) 754-2223; redriverskiarea.com